 Short Term Injuries: headaches, nausea, coughing, respiratory problems, chemical pneumonitis, skin lesions or damage.

 Long Term Injuries: Liver disease, cancer, kidney disease, suppressed immune system, infertility, anemia, lung damage, birth defects, abnormal hormone levels, abnormal growth and neurocognitive damage to children and others.

-If you feel that you, a loved one or your child was harmed due to the effects of exposure to the BP Oil Spill, call to speak with Porter & Malouf, P.A. to determine your eligibility at (601) 957-1173 and for a free consult.
+If you feel that you, a loved one, or your child was harmed due to the effects of exposure to the BP Oil Spill, call to speak with Porter & Malouf, P.A. to determine your eligibility at (601) 957-1173 for a free consult.